Chemical Dosing System and Pump: Types, Working & Applications

 How a Dosing System Works

 A dosing system follows 5 steps: measurement, control, delivery, monitoring, and safety response.
-The 5 steps work as a continuous loop, not a one-time sequence.
-The dosing system continuously measures, adjusts, and responds in real time.

 Worked Example: NaOCl Dosed into Raw Water